 People with this condition should talk to a nutritionist.
 Diet changes are needed to prevent stomach problems.
 This involves:

-- Do not eat more than 5 ounces daily of lean meat, fish, or poultry.
+- Do not eat more than 5 ounces daily (140 grams) of lean meat, fish, or poultry.

 - Use skim milk instead of whole milk.

-Supplements of medium-chain triglycerides are taken under the supervision of a doctor or nutritionist.
+Supplements of medium-chain triglycerides are taken under the supervision of a health care provider.
 They should be used with caution, because they may cause liver damage.

-How well a patient does depends on the amount of brain and nervous system problems.
+How well a person does depends on the amount of brain and nervous system problems.